 - What tools are there to enable personal data to be extracted in a machine-readable, commonly used and structured form?

-*ArcGIS is proprietary to Environmental Systems Research Institute, Inc (“Esri Inc”), a corporation located in the United States of America.
-We are Esri Inc’s authorised distributor of ArcGIS to end users in Great Britain (Esri UK) and Ireland (Esri Ireland).
+*The ArcGIS System is proprietary to Environmental Systems Research Institute, Inc (“Esri Inc”), a corporation located in the United States of America.
+We are Esri Inc’s authorised distributor of the ArcGIS System to end users in Great Britain (Esri UK) and Ireland (Esri Ireland).